rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 ## What I did

-After a bit of a Google about, I decided on a piece of a software called (aptly) [webcam](http://packages.debian.org/sid/webcam).
+After a bit of a Google about, I decided on a piece of a software called (funnily enough) [webcam](http://packages.debian.org/sid/webcam).

 It's quite straightforward and after poking the `.webcamrc` config file got it working nicely.